 Limber tail often is due to a muscle sprain or strain in a dog’s tail.
 These injuries are associated with overuse, but also can be due to:

 Swimming is the most common cause of limber tail, possibly due to chilly water conditions and abnormal exercise.
 While swimming, dogs use their tails to help with balance and steering, resulting in overexertion compared with their dry-land activities.

 Any dog can suffer from limber tail, but certain breeds are more affected due to their lifestyles.
 The following hunting breeds are more prone to a limp tail:

 Limber tail often affects hunting dogs at the season’s beginning—especially if they’re improperly conditioned—or after a long working day.

 What are some of the signs of limber tail?

-Limber tail signs can vary from dog to dog, and may be confused with some form of trauma, especially if your dog has been hunting or swimming.
-If your dog is afflicted with overworked tail muscles, you may notice the following signs:
+Limber tail signs vary from dog to dog and may be confused with some form of trauma, especially if your dog has been hunting or swimming.
+If your dog has overworked tail muscles, you may notice the following signs:

 - Completely limp tail, from base to tip

 - Partially limp tail, held horizontally out from the base, with the rest hanging down

 - Discomfort or pain, especially if you try to move the tail